Rudd-O/qubes-vpn/README.md

 ### Firewall your VPN VM

-Open the *Firewall rules* tab of your new ProxyVM's preferences page.
+Open the *Firewall rules* tab of your new VPN VM's preferences page.

 *Deny network access* except for *Allow DNS queries*.
-If tne VPN server is just an IP address (check the configuration given you by the VPN provider) then you do not have to *Allow DNS queries* at all.
+If the VPN server is just an IP address (check the configuration given you by the VPN provider) then you do not have to *Allow DNS queries* at all.